 AMD RYZEN 7 Processor India Launch Specs Price – AMD processors have not seen any success in the last 10 years and this is a Mega launch we have ever seen from AMD with over 182 partners to see the AM4 motherboards and Ryzen processors.
 The launch is the largest sales extravaganza that AMD has ever done in the past.

 Though Intel has been ruling the PC Processor market for the last decade and after the Bulldozer series from AMD tanked.
 Intel has never really had any competition in the market and this is the first time they are facing the heat.
 Intel may also think of lowering the prices for their processors to compete with AMD, and not to lose much market share.
-It is a very good news for PC Gamers, Content creators, and enthusiasts.
+It is a piece of very good news for PC Gamers, Content creators, and enthusiasts.
 And we are happy too.

 Motherboards AM4 for Ryzen 7 Processor

 Also, You will need to buy a compatible AMD AM4 motherboard to work with the new Ryzen 7 Series processors and there are several manufacturers (Asus, Gigabyte, AsRock) which are already shipping the motherboards with the 2nd March release of the AMD CPU.

 RAM for Ryzen 7 – The processors are capable to run with the DDR4 ram.
 However, you may have to check the motherboard specs to understand the highest frequency of RAM compatible with the motherboard.
 AMD most likely would be shipping a stock cooler (at least with low-end Ryzen 1700).
 Although, Intel has stopped the shipping of stock coolers for last 2 years.

 Brief Note for Indian Gamers – Most gamers are content to buy a Core i3 and an Intel Core i5 processor.
 The Core i5 is available close to 17K and if you pair it with a GTX 1060 or RX 480, you can get a great 1080P gaming experience.